Home › Blog › How to Do Strategic Webinar Planning: A Step-by-Step Guide

 He developed a follow-up strategy to continue the conversation with his attendees.
 He sent a thank-you email, a survey to gather feedback, additional resources related to the webinar topic, and invitations to future webinars.

-Pro tip: Tailor your follow-up content based on the interaction during the webinar to make it as relevant and valuable as possible to your audience.
+Pro Tip: Tailor your follow-up content based on the interaction during the webinar to make it as relevant and valuable as possible to your audience.

 Optimize for On-Demand Viewing